 All students are eligible for hands-on internships during the first four months of the Institute and are highly sought after by production companies large and small.

 There are no other intensive graduate documentary filmmaking programs in the nation like the Institute for Documentary Filmmaking at the George Washington University (GW).
-For close to 30 years, we have been the only institution that offers this type of concentrated, intensive training and education in nonfiction production.
+For 30 years, we have been the only institution that offers this type of concentrated, intensive training and education in nonfiction production.
 The Institute for Documentary Filmmaking has been ranked one of the top ten documentary programs in the nation.

 Held in “Docuwood” - The Epicenter of U.S. Documentary Filmmaking